junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "We can handle that."
 Ellen answers.
 "He's where he's most needed.
 Don't bother him now.
 Good thing ghosts don't need to sleep."

+They might move farther away from his door or lower their voices even more.
+The whispers turn to unintelligible, then blends into the white noise of the bunker.

-And then the room falls quiet.
+The room falls quiet.

-The only sound Dean can hear is just the angel's breathing.
+The only sound Dean can hear is just Cas's breathing.

 He rests his head on the bed and closes his eyes.